seontechnologies/playwright-utils/docs/auth-session.md

 import { acquireToken } from './token/acquire'
 import { checkTokenValidity } from './token/check-validity'
 import { isTokenExpired } from './token/is-expired'
-import { extractToken } from './token/extract'
+import { extractToken, extractCookies } from './token/extract'
 import { getEnvironment } from './get-environment'
 import { getUserRole } from './get-user-role'